nfroidure/knifecycle/README.md

  services references if you really need to;
 - generate Mermaid graphs of the dependency tree;
-- build raw initialization modules to avoid embedding Knifecycle in your builds.
+- build raw initialization modules to avoid embedding Knifecycle in your builds;
-- optionally autoload services dependencies with custom logic
+- optionally autoload services dependencies with custom logic.

 ## Usage